Muraam-Abdel-Ghani/FC-TCell-Classification/models/README.md

 Trained model files and Yeo Johnson Transformer.

+Due to filesize limits, the XGBoost was uploaded to Google Drive instead of to this repository.
+It is downloadable on the following link: https://drive.google.com/file/d/1N4zHrrjt1GHfAGCkHDDeLS2Fouk1Zc-r/view?usp=drive_link

 The model files include:

 1- best_model_nn.keras: This is the neural network model used.
 The model can be loaded using: